Healthdirect Free Australian health advice you can count on.

 Diarrhoea can be caused by some long-term conditions, such as:

-People who are immunosuppressed or have weakened immune systems, such as those living with cancer, HIV/AIDS or who have had an organ transplant, are more likely to develop ongoing diarrhoea as a result of a bout of gastroenteritis.
+People who are immunosuppressed or have weakened immune systems are more likely to develop ongoing diarrhoea after a bout of gastroenteritis.
+This includes people who have:

-Some medical treatments may cause diarrhoea as a side effect:
+Medical treatments that may cause diarrhoea as a side effect include:

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.